 After the deflation caused by the crisis, consumer prices started to grow again in 2011.
 External factors started to affect the total price level increasingly more seriously.
 In 2011-2012, the increase in consumer prices in Latvia was determined by the increase in world prices of food and oil.
 The increase in prices was also underpinned by internal factors such as the increase in administrated prices of natural gas and heat energy.
-In 2013-2016, the increase in consumer prices had a great influence in this period.
+In 2013-2016, the increase in consumer prices was very moderate.
+The drop of world food and oil prices had a great influence in this period.
 The drop in oil prices, in turn, affected the drop of prices of gas and heat energy.
-The increase in this period was mainly influenced by the rise in prices, catering services and outpatient services saw the most rapid increase.
+The increase in this period was mainly influenced by the rise in prices of services.
+Water supply and other housing related services, catering services and outpatient services saw the most rapid increase.